Table of contents:

 You will also need to use the Early Access Preview 1.3 inside IntelliJ IDEA.

-To do so, Tools -> Kotlin -> Configure Kotlin Updates
+To do so, Tools -> Kotlin -> Configure Kotlin Updates and as Update Channel, select Early Access Preview 1.3 and install that version of the plugin.

-is the initial pre-release version that preludes the 1.0.
+Ktor 1.0.0-alpha-1 is the initial pre-release version that preludes the 1.0.

-This version is the first one using Kotlin 1.3.0-rc-131
+This version is the first one using Kotlin 1.3.0-rc-131, and bumps the kotlinx.coroutines version to 0.30.2-eap13.

-As an important change, Ktor now uses the structured concurrency from kotlinx.coroutines
+As an important change, Ktor now uses the structured concurrency from kotlinx.coroutines.

 In addition it adds